888-391-4324

 Reverse mortgage loans become due and payable once the borrower passes away, moves out permanently, or sells the home they were funding.
 They only have to pay back the home’s resale value, even if it’s less than the original loan amount.

-The borrower is not responsible for paying the difference since these mortgages are insured.
+The reverse mortgage borrower is not responsible for paying the difference since these mortgages are insured.

-In California, reverse mortgages don't require homeowners to make payments to the lender.
+In California, a reverse mortgage doesn’t require homeowners to make payments to the lender.
 Instead, funds are provided directly to the borrower.

 The borrower can also choose how they’ll receive the funds.
 They also don’t need to pay more interest than the original owed amount or any upfront since the loan balance collects it.
 The best part is that you’ll also keep the home’s title.